 - Your and your spouse’s mental and physical health

 If your spouse has harmful or abusive behaviors, the courts could award you with sole custody of your child.
 However, their decision will be based on all the different factors mentioned above.
-It could also be possible for the court to award you sole physical custody of your child and leave your spouse only with legal custody and visitation rights.
+It could also be possible for the court to award you sole physical custody of your child and leave your spouse only with legal custody and parenting time rights.

 The possibility of modification